- An evaluation of a previous diagnosis

 How many questions can I ask the expert?

 Patients may ask a maximum of five questions.
 This is to ensure that the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions cannot be added once your case is underway.
-Please note that there is no direct phone conversation with the expert, so it is important that you submit all of your questions at the start of your case.
+Please note that there is no direct conversation with the expert, so it is important that you submit all of your questions at the start of your case.

 What should I expect to receive once my second opinion is complete?